erroronline1/caro/readme.md

 * ISO 13485 7.6 Surveillance and measuring equipment control
     * Dedicated forms make use of an identifier, like production forms.
 Measuring equipment may each have assigned their distinct identifier.
     * Adding a form component to address scheduling helps with future events that will show up and alert user groups where reasonable.
+* ISO 13485 8.2.2 Complaint handling
+    * Records require a statement if it happens in context with a complaint.
+Affected records are marked within the overview and the timestamp of submission of respective items is complemented with a statement.
 * ISO 13485 8.2.4 Internal audit
     * The audit module aquires data from the application and is partially able to export
         * records of product incorporation.
 If currently ordered products miss an incorporation there will be a note.